Williams family of Hastings, Avoca Avenue

 He resigned his curacy and was presented with a purse of sovereigns by the

 parishioners in February 1856.
-He was Secretary of the Soldiers' Institute and
+He was secretary of the Soldiers' Institute and

 Scripture Readers' Society for Ireland.
-He was appointed Chaplin to the forces
+He was appointed chaplin to the forces

 and served in the Baltic Expedition of 1855.
 He later served at Aldershot and